-In support of validation that a health care provider meets these requirements, AHCCCS publishes two listings as follows on a weekly basis:
+To validate providers who meet these requirements, AHCCCS publishes two listings as follows on a regular basis:

-If you are a provider who refers/orders/prescribes, or acts as an attending provider for AHCCCS members, and you are not represented on either of these lists you must contact AHCCCS immediately to begin the registration or exception provider designation process.
+If you are a provider who refers, orders, or acts as an attending provider for AHCCCS members, and you are not represented on either of the above lists, you must begin the registration or exception provider designation process.